The most money and lowest monthly payment for your renovation

 Using the $200,000 example, a draw schedule might be broken down into five $40,000 payments, with each one corresponding with a milestone being met in the project.

-Once the builder has hit the milestone, they request the draw from the bank.
+Even though your lender has approved your builder, they are still cautious.
+Hence, once the builder has hit the milestone, they request the draw from the bank.

 And with each draw request, the bank will send a certified inspector to your home to verify the work was completed to the required standard.